BMCAutismFriendly/socialstories/README.md

 ```
 Special characters can be directly copied and pasted into Github.
 In the event that does not work, there are tools online to convert strings of characters to 6-character HTML codes.

-Finally, upload the PDF of the social story.
-This must be manually created and stored under pdfs/<LANGUAGE>/<STORY>.pdf.
+Upload the PDF of the social story.
+This must be manually created and stored under pdfs in a dedicated folder for that language.
 The PDF should have the same name as the English version, but just in a different folder.

+Finally, don't forget to update the title of the story in the landing page!

 # Switching to Categories